skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 Usage: https://github.com/skinny-framework/skinny-framework/blob/develop/orm/src/test/scala/skinny/orm/SkinnyORMSpec.scala

-If you have some questions or feedbacks, feel free to ask Skinny team or users in the mailing list.
+If you have any questions or feedback, feel free to ask the Skinny team or users in the mailing list.

 https://groups.google.com/forum/#!forum/skinny-framework